Skip to content

 Rewild

-© Reteti
+© Thige Njuguna for Reteti

 Once ready, orphaned elephants will be released by Reteti back into the Namunyak Community Conservancy.